kgopotsomaifo/spacestation-location/README.md

 # Spacestation location Web App
-This project fetches the real-time location of the International Space Station using the Open Notify API and displays its latitude, longitude, and the converted readable date and time.
+This project fetches the real-time location of the International Space Station using the Open Notify API and displays its latitude, longitude, readable date and time.

 ## Project Overview
 The application provides a simple interface that fetches the current location of the International Space Station through an API call and displays the coordinates and the corresponding converted date and time of its position.